-The Aquatic Resources Technician (Summer Student Position) will be based at the Hamilton Conservation Authority’s main office in Ancaster, Ontario; however, the majority of time will be spent in the field on HCA-owned lands and other properties.
-Working hours will total 37.5 per week, Monday through Friday inclusive, with the additional requirement of evening meetings and occasional work on weekends.
+The Aquatic Resources Technician (Summer Position) will be based at the Hamilton Conservation Authority’s main office, 838 Mineral Springs Road, Ancaster, Ontario; however, the majority of time will be spent in the field on HCA-owned lands and other properties.
+Working hours will total 37.5 per week, Monday through Friday inclusive, with the additional occasional requirement of evening and/or work on weekends.

-This is a 16 week casual student position with an anticipated starting date of Monday, May 6, 2019 and an anticipated completion date of Tuesday August 23, 2019.
+This is a 16-week casual position with an anticipated starting date of Monday, May 11, 2020 and an anticipated completion date of Friday August 28, 2020.
 The rate of pay level is $15.00 per hour.